 Once a diagnosis is reached, it causes many people to look back into their family histories.
 Often, it becomes apparent that many relatives likely had undiagnosed ADHD.
 Fortunately, more people who suspect that they may have ADHD are seeking a diagnosis along with professional treatment.
 Having your child tested for ADHD allows you to create a framework for them where they will be able to lead a more vibrant and fulfilling life.

 Effectively Parenting a Child with ADHD

-As ADHD continues to be addressed, more families are dealing with a diagnosis.
+As awareness and understanding of ADHD grows, an increasing number of families are facing the challenges of the diagnosis.
 Working closely with an experienced and knowledgeable family psychologist is the first step for many.
-With proper treatment, ADHD patients can live full and productive lives.
+With proper treatment, people with ADHD can live full and productive lives.
 If you believe that ADHD may be affecting your family, now is the time to call us at Elements Psychological Services, LLC.